2026 Artisan Tour of Kyushu Japan

 Each guest is personally looked after with one-on-one interactions with our hand-picked, expert tour guides.
 As part of your investment, this tour includes:

-- First-class wisdom and higher standard of individual care and attention
+- First-class wisdom and a higher standard of individual care and attention

 - 12 nights’ accommodation (including traditional Japanese inns)